Skip to content

 Colophon

-Updated: Dec, 2024, Smithfield, NC
+for phillipharrington.com Updated: Apr 2026, Smithfield, NC

 My CMS is Just HTML...
 Kinda

-The code is here, if you're curious.
+The code is here, and graspr-build is here, if you're curious.

 Abstract URLs

-are simply HTML files without an extension containing the minified output.
-During the build, I apply system metadata in the S3 bucket so they have Content-type: text/html
+The abstract URLs, e.g. /about, are simply HTML files without an extension containing the rendered output.
+During the build, I apply system metadata in the S3 bucket so they have Content-type: text/html applied to them and will render in the browser.
+No SPA.
+No routing or anything.
+But the pages load fast, it's just as good.

 A TailwindCSS Convert, Finally